grabaiforsea/aiforsea-traffic-management-2/README.md

 * Visualize the demand using histogram chart.
 * Explore the rest of the features and the demand.

-Click [complete code](/traffic_complete.ipynb) to find the Data Visualization and Exploration, this will link you to the complete codebase.
+Click [complete code documentation](https://github.com/cmxteng/aiforsea-traffic-management/blob/master/complete_code_documentation.ipynb) to find the Data Visualization and Exploration.

 ___